Corporate Governance Report

 The Composition of the Board

-The composition of the Board has been designed to give a good mix and balance of different skill sets, including significant experience in:
+The Board reviews its composition (and that of its committees) regularly, taking into consideration various factors including: the balance of independent directors, requisite skills, knowledge and experience within the Board and diversity.
+The composition of the Board has been designed to give a good range and balance of different skills and expertise, including significant experience in:

-Through this mix of experience and skills, the Board and the individual Directors are well positioned to set the strategic aims of the Company as well as drive the Group’s values and standards throughout the organisation, whilst remaining focused on their obligations to shareholders and meeting their statutory obligations.
+Through this mix of experience and skills, the Board and the individual Directors are well positioned to define the strategic aims of the Company as well as promote the Group’s values and standards throughout the organisation, whilst remaining focused on their responsibilities to shareholders and meeting their statutory obligations.

 The Board has established an Audit Committee and a Remuneration Committee, details of which are provided below.
 The Board does not have a separate Nomination Committee as the Company has incorporated this function within the remit of the entire Board.
 Although not in compliance with Provision 17 of the Code, the Board considers this to be an appropriate arrangement in view of the size of the Group.

-The membership of both of the Committees has not changed during the year:
+The Board keeps the composition of the committees under review.
+The membership of both of the Committees changed during the year as noted below.

 Attendance of Directors at scheduled Board and Committee meetings convened in the year, along with the number of meetings that they were invited to attend, are set out below: